Kaleybar: Language

-The spoken language in Kaleybar is Azerbaijani (also referred to as Turkic (Türkcə).
-Though, until late 1970s the older residents of some neighboring villages (Çaykändi, Kälasor, Xuynärod, Arazin) spoke Tati language, there is no evidence that Tati was ever spoken in Kaleybar.
+The spoken language in Kaleybar is Azerbaijani, a Turkic language.
+Some neighboring villageslike Chaykandi, Kelasor, Khuynarud, Arazin, still speak the area's original language of Tati, an Iranic language, there is no evidence that Tati was ever spoken in Kaleybar.
 A cleric, the late Haji Mohammad Zakeri, told that the name Kaleybar was indeed a Tati word, meaning a town built on rocks.

 Religion

 The dominant religion is Shia Islam.
 However, followers of Yârsân or Ahl-e Haqq constitute an appreciable minority in the town and the surrounding villages.
 Dr. Mohamad Ali, the only physician of the town until the 1970s, was a member of the Baháʼí Faith.

 Population

 At the time of the 2006 National Census, the city's population was 9,030 in 2,397 households.
 The following census in 2011 counted 9,887 people in 2,687 households.
 The 2016 census measured the population of the city as 9,324 people in 2,880 households.
 Kaleybar is the 25th most populous city of the province.